awsdocs/amazon-athena-user-guide/doc_source/create-table-as.md

 If `WITH NO DATA` is used, a new empty table with the same schema as the original table is created\.

 **Note**
 To include column headers in your query result output, you can use a simple `SELECT` query instead of a CTAS query\.
 You can retrieve the results from your query results location or download the results directly using the Athena console\.
-For more information, see [Working with Query Results, Recent Queries, and Output Files](querying.md)\.
+For more information, see [Working with query results, recent queries, and output files](querying.md)\.

-## CTAS Table Properties<a name="ctas-table-properties"></a>
+## CTAS table properties<a name="ctas-table-properties"></a>

 Each CTAS table in Athena has a list of optional CTAS table properties that you specify using `WITH (property_name = expression [, ...] )`\.
-For information about using these parameters, see [Examples of CTAS Queries](ctas-examples.md)\.
+For information about using these parameters, see [Examples of CTAS queries](ctas-examples.md)\.

 **`WITH (property_name = expression [, ...], )`**
 `external_location = [location]`